GAP-LAB-CUHK-SZ/REC-MV/README.md

 #### Q5 What field do you use to represent open-boundary clothing?
 SDF?

 ​	We use **SDF** *with* **Explicit Curves** to represent open-boundary clothing.
 As we know, SDF hardly handles open-boundary meshes, especially for garments.
-Inspired by ReEF, if we can obtain dynamic SDF as well as explicit curves, we are able to model open-boundary clothing in temporal spaces.
+Inspired by ReEF, if we can obtain dynamic SDF as well as explicit curves in temporal space, we are able to model dynamic open-boundary clothing.

 ## Citation